-See Figure 24.
-The seat can be adjusted forward and backward.
-Move the lever towards the left, position the seat as desired, and release the lever to lock the seat into position.
+See Figure 28.
+The seat can be adjusted forward and back.
+Move the lever forward, position the seat as desired, and release the lever to lock the seat into position.

 GROUND SPEED CONTROL LEVER ADJUSTMENT

 The control levers can be adjusted in three ways.
 The alignment of the control levers, the placement of the levers (how close the ends are to one another) and the height of the levers can be adjusted.